Benemrxr/toolkits-architectures/reports/Report_5.md

 In real-world scenarios we often encounter with confidential data, in which we first would need to build the model using already existing test data and then train on premise our model with the real data set.
 In our case gladly reviews are not confidential (as far as we know).

-To provide data to the model, we could either scrape more reviews from the internet and read them in the model, or we could also let other people give input to the model (e.g they write directly on our web application a review).
+To provide data to the model, we could either scrape more reviews from the internet and read them in the model, or we could also let other people give input to the model (e.g they write a review directly to our web app).
 Either way after we got the data, we would first have to pre-process the new data acquired (since our model vectorizes the words, we would need to apply the same method on the new data).
-We could then save our predictions and then we could analyze the performance (in the 2nd option in which people could give input directly, we could have a text field in which they could write a review and another field in which they could choose whether their intention was to write a positive or negative review and we could use these as our performance measurement).
+We could then save our predictions and analyze the performance (in the 2nd option in which people could give input directly, we could have a text field in which they could write a review and another field in which they could choose whether their intention was to write a positive or negative review and we could use these as our performance measurement).

 > - How can you improve on the model iteratively and deploy it to customers in a web application.
 How could you structure your product as a microservice architecture

-Our model uses 2 epochs, meaning there are 2 iterations to build the model (more epochs don’t really improve metrics and could even lead to overfitting and it'll worsen).
+Our model uses 2 epochs, meaning there are 2 iterations to build the model (more epochs don’t really improve metrics and could even lead to overfitt will worsen).
 If with iteration is meant the process of iterating whole models (and not just iterating in the model), then we need to know how we can get feedback from a model in production.
 We have to monitor our model in order to recognise performance depreciation, data skew, etc. and managing model versioning as well as rolling out new models.
 The new models should be obviously properly tested before replacing it with the old one.
 In this way we can always have a running model for our customers, without them even noticing of a potential problem.
 (In our case we probably aren't that much affected, e.g the word "good" gets a totally different meaning and therefore our model would predict falsely; of course semantics is a challenge, like detecting irony).

 We can use flask as a tool to deploy it as a web application for our customers.
 We would have backend and front end as our architecture (backend: our model, flask, docker, DB; frontend: web app and its UI, docker, nginx).
 A great benefit of using microservices is, that they loosely connect via APIs to form a microservices-based application architecture.
 This architecture offers greater agility and pluggability because we can develop, deploy, and scale each microservice independently.

 > - Describe the process step by step with the example of an E-mail spam detector.
 Assume you want to provide a service where customers can send